Eddiefans/Eddiefans/README.md

 - **Financial Automation** - Power BI dashboards and Python scripts at HP

 ## Looking for
-Roles in automation, ML engineering, quant finance, or anything that lets me build smart financial tools.
+Roles in automation, ML engineering, quant finance, or anything that lets me build smart and innovative solutions.

 ## Tech I use
 **Languages:** Python, SQL, JavaScript, C#, VBA